How Much RAM Do You Really Need?

 3. Players (16GB to 32GB).

-For in present day, 16GB is the go to for most games.
+For the present day, 16GB is the go-to for most games.
 It’s enough for the game itself, Discord, a browser for guides, and also for streaming software like OBS.

 That said, if you’re into: